[ Printer Friendly Version ] [ Report Abuse ]

 Everyone and everything had been so chaotic.
-With the arranged marriage to Walden, the move into her new home and the marriage to her once-loved Walden, Julienne frequently found herself lost in the shuffle, and tossed around like a child's rag doll in the process.
-And as she purposely faded into the background of her life, becoming highly reclusive in the process, she tended to stay holed up in the nursery with her daughter.
-But that had turned out to only add more stress to the pile that she has been trying desperately to avoid.
+With the arranged marriage to Walden, the move into her parent's old summer manor, and quick pregnancy, Julienne found herself lost in the shuffle, tossed around like a child's rag doll in the process.
+She purposely faded into the background, staying holed up in the nursery with her daughter since she didn't have anyone to talk with or to trust in anymore.

 Quickly, they flooded over, and plummeted down to the soft carpet without a sound, joining the ones left by her daughter earlier.

-With tears streaming down her pale face, she hurriedly placed her daughter down in the white bassinet that lay furthest from the window, feeling as if she could no longer carry the weight.
+With tears streaming down her face, she placed her daughter down in the white bassinet that lay furthest from the window, feeling as if she could no longer carry the weight.
 As soon as she had placed her burden upon the cushion, her daughter's face relaxed and her fidgeting ceased.
 Julienne was still anxious that the calm was only going to be temporary, and the wailing would be begin the second she breathed the wrong way.

-As she took in her daughter's blue eyes and her few blonde wisps of hair, Julienne could not suppress the fact that her daughter could pass for a miniature portrait of herself at that tender age.
+As Julienne took in her daughter's blue eyes and her few blonde wisps of hair, she could not suppress the fact that her daughter could pass for a miniature portrait of herself at that tender age.

 And then she could not help but wonder if they shared more than a physical bond; if her daughter would act and think like she did too.
 If she was going to end up in the same damaged and unwanted mess as her mother.
 If she was going to make the same mistakes, the same broken promises, the same choices, or the same anything that her mother did.
-Or was she going to be braver than her mother had ever been; was she going to posses a level of bravery that would cause her to leave this caged life and fly free...
+Or was she going to be braver than her mother had ever been; was she going to posses a level of bravery that would cause her to fly free...

 Would she posses the strength to leave, unlike me?
 Julienne continued to wonder, as her daughter's eyelids shut slowly.

 Taking another look at her little Illyana, she knew that she could no longer clutch onto her past dreams.
 She had to give them up, just like she had given up an escape from her parents and their Dark Lord's grasp all those years ago.
 She brushed a few tears off her pale cheek.

 If she was to leave, her daughter would fall as easy prey to the trappings of the world she knew was wrong.
 She would not stand any sort of chance of a free life with the wolves of the Dark Lord's still circling around her family, and her brother's family.
 Julienne was going to take it upon herself to stay and protect her daughter, by equipping her with the abilities to break free and to leave.

-And she was going to make bleeding sure that her daughter knew what she had learned after all those years of rebellion: that love doesn't make you weak, and that one man's hate could destroy the world.
+And she was going to make†bleeding sure that her daughter knew what she had learned after all those years of rebellion: that love doesn't make you weak, and that one man's hate could destroy the world.†